-X-Rays were collected at one week post-operative showing maintenance of alignment (Figure 2 (A-C)).
-The patient returned a week later and all incisions were clean, dry, and intact.
-All stitches were removed and the patient was able to wiggle his toes and his sensation was at baseline.
+X-Rays were collected at one-week post-operative showing maintenance of alignment (Figure 2 (A-C)).
+The patient returned a week later, and all incisions were clean, dry, and intact.
+All stitches were removed, and the patient was able to wiggle his toes and his sensation was at baseline.
 There was no tenderness along the calf or lower leg.
-The patient was converted to a cast and was asked to return in two weeks for a cast change and again in four weeks for additional non-weightbearing x-rays of the right foot and ankle.

-Figure 2 (A-C): Three NWB ankle radiographs post-op week 1 showing TTC fusion with tibial osteotomy.
-A. AP view B. Mortise view C. Lateral view of the fusion construct with stable hardware (Figure 3 (A-C)).
+The patient was converted to a cast and was asked to return in two weeks for a cast change and again in four weeks for additional non-weight-bearing x-rays of the right foot and ankle.
+The patient returned at three months post-surgery and weightbearing radiographs of the right foot were taken showing good interval signs of fusion across the entirety of the fusion construct with stable hardware (Figure 3 (A-C)).
 His forefoot and midfoot alignment have improved significantly compared with preoperative films and the dorsiflexory wedge of the 1st metatarsal has consolidated.
-Mearys angle is nearly back to normal and there is a lucency in the intermediate cuneiform consistent with the tendon transfer.
+Meary's angle is nearly back to normal and there is a lucency in the intermediate cuneiform consistent with the tendon transfer.
+Continued maturation of the fusion site radiographically continued with absence of pain at the fusion site clinically.
+Normal alignment parameters were maintained at subsequent visits.
+At 14 months, radiographs were obtained demonstrating a solid arthrodesis through the entirety of the hindfoot with stable hardware throughout with evidence of a healed 1st metatarsal osteotomy (Figure 4 (A-C)).
+There were no signs of degeneration within the ankle and there is still a well-rounded lucency in the central cuneiform consistent with tendon transfer on his standing films.
+The dropfoot has done remarkably well and the patient is walking with a heel to toe progression.